-There are four components of assessment: nine paper reports (out of 18 main papers), three problem sets, the oral presentation, and the final exam.
+There are four components of assessment: eight paper reports (during weeks 2-9 of the quarter), three problem sets (throughout the first part of the quarter), the oral presentation (in week 9), and the final exam (during finals week).
 The final exam will count for 25 percent of the final letter grade; the paper reports, the problem sets, and the oral presentation also for 25 percent each.
 Strong class room participation throughout the quarter will be counted towards performance in the latter three categories.